 Fresh Ginger (less than thumb size)

-2.5 to 3 inches section of Korean radish (mu 무) peeled and cut into sticks, slightly thicker than a spaghetti noodle *Round red radishes (remove the red/pink skin) or Japanese daikon
+2.5 to 3 inches section of Korean radish (mu 무) peeled and cut into sticks, slightly thicker than a spaghetti noodle *Substitution option: 6 - 8 Round pink/red radishes (remove the red/pink skin) or Japanese daikon

-1 Small Carrot (cut into same-size as the radish)
+1 Small Carrot (cut into the same size as the radish)

 1/4 Medium Size Onion

 1/4 Slice of Korean Pear (onion and pear similar in amount) *Bosc pear.
 If no pear, use Fuji apple/sweet apple